Package Leaflet: Information for the User

 Take Sinemet Plus as prescribed.
 If you forget to take a tablet, take it as soon as you remember.
 However, if it is almost time for the next dose, do not take the missed dose and wait until the next dose.

-Do not take a double dose to compensate for the missed dose.
+Do not take a double dose to make up for missed doses.

-If you interrupt treatment with Sinemet Plus
+If you stop taking Sinemet Plus

 Your doctor will indicate the duration of treatment with Sinemet Plus.
 Do not stop treatment suddenly or reduce the dose without consulting your doctor.
-If you do, you may experience a set of symptoms that includes muscle stiffness, fever, and mental disorders.
+If you do, you may experience a set of symptoms that include muscle stiffness, fever, and mental disorders.

-If you have any other doubts about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

 You may experience the following side effects: